Funeral Planning Checklist

 Death and Funeral Checklist:

-- Arrange for organ donation if the deceased has a prior instruction for organ donation.
+- Arrange for organ donation if the deceased has prior instructions for organ donation.

 - Search the person’s documents to check for any written instructions for the body disposition, funeral plans, and other details.